 Interviews

-- Applicants deemed to be competitive, based on the application for admission and the supplementary form, will be invited to interview.
+- Applicants deemed to be competitive, based on the application for admission and the supplementary pack, will be invited to interview.

 - The aim of the interview is to provide an opportunity for you to demonstrate your communication skills and further discuss your interest in and commitment to animal production and rural and regional veterinary practice.